 This is the homepage for what I’m calling the 5-layer Architecture.
-The current version (0.2) is my first public draft.
+The current version is v0.2, posted on 29-Aug-2011, is also the first publicly published version.
 My reasons for doing this are (at least partially) covered in the document.

 The current PDF is 33 pages long, with some supporting diagrams.
 My intention is to expand on this by including code examples, and providing one or two “quick start” / cheat-sheet type reference documents to make it more accessible.